-Former NBA Commissioner David Stern dies at 77
+Former NBA commissioner David Stern dies at 77

 “As tough an adversary as he was across the table, he never failed to recognize the value of our players, and had the vision and courage to make them the focus of our league’s marketing efforts — building the NBA into the empire it is today,” the NBPA said.

 David Joel Stern was born Sept.
-22, 1942, in New York, where he grew up a Knicks fan and worked in his fathers’ deli.
+22, 1942, in New York.
 A graduate of Rutgers University and Columbia Law School, he was dedicated to public service, launching the NBA Cares program in 2005 that donated more than $100 million to charity in five years.

 He would begin looking internationally soon after becoming commissioner and the globalization of the game got an enormous boost in 1992, when Jordan, Johnson and Bird played on the U.S. Olympic Dream Team that would bring the sport a new burst of popularity while storming to the gold medal in Barcelona.